 His work focuses on the human element of science – the people who do it, those who benefit from it, and those who do not.
 He has written for The New York Times, Nature, Scientific American, Harper’s, National Geographic, and a number of other local and national outlets.
+He lived in Mexico City for seven years and has worked extensively in Latin America and Asia, covering the environment its effect on humans.

 Photo Credit: Sarah Rice Photography